EricNRodriguez/recoil/packages/dom-dsl/README.md

 A runtime dsl that provides a higher level abstraction over the `dom` api.
 This includes control components that enable dom trees to be specified declaratively, and one way data binding for atomic properties.

+> NOTE: At this point in time, the only reactive library that is supported is `atom`.
+This was a practical decision given the scope of this project, however it should be relatively simple to add bindings at runtime via DI.

 # API